 Recently I’ve been fortunate to be recognized in a few publications.
 I extend a warm welcome to all my new friends and followers.
 I look forward to engaging with you.
-12 CIOs Who Love Social Media Luxury 50 Top Twitter Users CIO Twitter Dashboard Related Articles The New CIO: Social Media and the Enterprise(ericbrown.com)

 I am happy to announce that Portero has raised $6.6 million in funding.
 The round was led by LFE Capital joined by returning backers including Grosvenor Funds.
 TechCrunch picked up the announcement early this morning and featured us on their home page.
 As I have a bit of an insiders view, I felt it was my place to provide a bit of insight into why Portero is such a great company.

 The premise of the challenge is quite simple.
 It is a six week program, that if followed, you can do 100 consecutive good form push ups at the end of the program.

 Here is the Press Release on the wire this week.
 Portero, Inc., is pleased to announce the promotion of Steve P. Francia to the position of Chief Information Officer (CIO), effective immediately.
 He will continue to report to Michael Sheldon, the company’s chairman and CEO, and will be responsible for operations and technology for the company.